ninamcunha/ninamcunha/README.md

 #

-The main objective of this personal portfolio is to demonstrate my skills in **solving Data Science business challenges**.
+The main objective of this personal portfolio is to demonstrate my skills in **solving Data Science challenges**.

 <p align='center'>
   <img src="icon.svg" alt="drawing" width="200"/>